 The General Data Protection Regulation (GDPR) came into effect on 25 May 2018.
 A key European Union legislation, it gives people more rights over what organisations can do with their personal data.
 It applies across all EU member states, including the UK until the point of the UK's exit from the EU.
 After exit, the UK government plans to incorporate the GDPR into domestic UK law.
-Read more about Brexit: Data protection after 29 March 2019.
+Read more about Brexit: Data protection steps for a no-deal exit.

 Under the GDPR regulation, businesses that store and process personal data of European citizens must do so lawfully, transparently, for a specific purpose and for no longer than necessary.
 Small businesses are not exempt - if you process any amount of personal data, you must comply with the GDPR.

 Much of the new law builds on the previous data protection rules, so it may not seem radically different.
 However, parts of the regulation introduced greater rights for EU citizens and significant new requirements for organisations that process personal data.